f4b6a3/uuid-creator/README.md

 #### Clock sequence

 The clock sequence is used to help avoid duplicates.
 The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
-Because of that, the clock sequence always starts with one of this hexadecimal chars: `8`, `9`, `a` or `b`.
+Because of that, the clock sequence always starts with one of these hexadecimal chars: `8`, `9`, `a` or `b`.
 In this implementation, every instance of a time-based factory has it's own clock sequence started with a random value from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

 There's no 'non-volatile storage' in this implementation.
-That's why the clock sequence is always initialized to a random number, although it is the 'least desirable implementation'.
+That's why the clock sequence is always initialized to a random number.

 #### Node identifier